-Although the environment of slowdown, rising inflation and higher interest rates has negative connotations in terms of lower profits and valuation, there are sectors that benefit.
-This is the case of companies supplying raw materials and components (semiconductors) with imbalances in terms of supply shortages and which have the capacity to pass on any pressure on their margins to price increases.
-The chart below shows how, for the moment, there has been no significant revision in profit generation expectations for S&P 500 companies.
-Analysts continue to believe that double-digit corporate earnings growth is possible in 2022 and 2023, and as the chart on the right shows, the level of expected GDP growth of 2.8% for 2022 also justifies that level of earnings generation.
+Although the environment of slowdown, rising inflation, and higher interest rates has negative connotations in terms of lower profits and valuation, there are sectors that benefit.
+Companies supplying raw materials and components (semiconductors) with imbalances in terms of supply shortages, have the capacity to pass on any pressure on their margins to price increases.
+The chart below shows, for the moment, how there has been no significant revision in profit generation expectations for S&P 500 companies.
+Analysts continue to believe that double-digit corporate earnings growth is possible in 2022 and 2023, and as the right chart below shows, the level of expected GDP growth of 2.8% for 2022 also justifies that level of earnings generation.

 The current energy price crisis also highlights that the medium and long-term solution is to move forward with the energy transition, accelerating the penetration of renewable energies - which will reduce dependence on fossil fuels - and developing smart and resilient energy grids.
-All of this opens up a very wide range of investment opportunities that are accelerated by government programs such as those recently announced by the European Union.
+All of this opens up a wide range of investment opportunities that are accelerated by government programs, such as those recently announced by the European Union.

 We still see attractive opportunities in the financial sector (which benefits from cycles of rising interest rates in the early stages when demand for loans has not yet suffered) and to geographic areas that benefit from rising commodity prices (particularly Latin America).
-In terms of innovation themes, we see very favorable growth prospects for leading companies in cybersecurity, energy transition, robotics, circular economy, scarce resources and foodtech.
+In terms of innovation themes, we see favorable growth prospects for leading companies in cybersecurity, energy transition, robotics, circular economy, scarce resources and foodtech.